jtleek/datasharing/README.md

 table/spreadsheet that had 21 rows (a row for gene names, and one row for each patient) and 100,001 columns (one row for patient ids and one row for each data type).

+If you are sharing your data with the collaborator in Excel the tidy data should be in one Excel file per table.
+They should not have multiple workbooks, no macros should be applied to the data, and no columns/cells should be highlighted.

 ### The code book